ljjTYJR/PapersReading/Point_Set_Registration.md

     - BB requires three major components: (1) a tessellation method for covering the optimization domain with subsets; (2) a branch/refinement procedure for subdividing any subset into smaller subsets; and (3) upper and lower bounds of the maximum objective on each subset to be used for pruning.
     - About the representation of rotation space:
       - axis-angle (AA) space:  First, it covers 46% of rotation space twice.
 Second, it does not lead to uniform tessellation in rotation space.

+  - Usuage

+    - The proposed distribution of estimating the distribution of normals can be used in SLAM.

 ### **NDT & Variants**